You lace up for a run with an empty stomach, wondering if eating first will help or sabotage the workout.

 | Tempo or threshold workout | 90–120 minutes | Higher intensity, stomach needs more time |

-Research shows that 1-4 grams of carbohydrate per kilogram of body weight eaten in the 1-4 hours before exercise optimizes performance without causing digestive distress.
+Research shows that 1 to 4 grams of carbohydrate per kilogram of body weight, eaten 1 to 4 hours before exercise, optimizes performance without triggering digestive distress.

-Tempo runs, intervals, and hard workouts deplete glycogen faster and require more fuel beforehand.
+Tempo runs and intervals deplete glycogen faster and ask for more fuel up front.

-Race day demands the most pre-race fuel because stress, heat, and high intensity all increase GI sensitivity.
+Race day is where the stakes rise because stress, heat, and high intensity all ramp up stomach sensitivity.

-A breakfast like oatmeal with fruit and a little honey, or toast with jam and a banana on the side, provides sustained carbohydrate without the novelty risk of new foods.
+Oatmeal with fruit and a drizzle of honey, or toast with jam plus a banana, gives you sustained carbohydrate without the risk of novelty on race morning.

-Never try new foods on race morning because your stomach needs familiar fuel under race-day stress.
+Never try a new food on race day because your stomach needs familiar fuel under race-day stress.

 Should You Eat Before an Early Morning Run?